Durarara!!: Video games

-Two games based on the series were released only in Japan, both visual novels.
+Two games based on the series have been released, both visual novels.
 The first one titled Durarara!!
 3way standoff (デュラララ!!
 3way standoff) was released for PlayStation Portable on September 22, 2010.
 An updated version with new routes, also for the PSP, titled Durarara!!
 3way standoff -alley- (デュラララ!!
 3way standoff -alley-) was released on August 25, 2011.
 It was also ported to Android under the title Durarara!!
 3way standoff "mob" (デュラララ!!
 3way standoff "mob") on November 22, 2011.
 As part of the Durarara 10th anniversary project, a port with new minigames titled Durarara!!
 3way standoff -alley- V (デュラララ!!
 3way standoff -alley- V) was announced; and was released on June 19, 2014, for PlayStation Vita.
 Another PlayStation Vita game titled Durarara!!
 Relay was released in January 2015.

 Reception

 According to Oricon, the ninth volume of Durarara!! was the first to sell the most over a week in its bunkobon for February 7–13; previously, the highest-ranked DRRR!! volume had been the eighth, which ranked second.
+By March 2018, the light novel had over 5.6 million copies in circulation.